learning2hash/learning2hash.github.io/index.md

 ### Acknowledgements

 This website has been forked from the original living literature review of [Allamanis](https://ml4code.github.io).
-Many thanks to the author for making the source code available.